saintsantos/webapp_workshop_complete/README.md

 Within this folder, we have 3 main directories:
 * **config**
   * Where the configuration for the RESTful API is located.
-* **controllers**:
-  * Where the logic behind the endpoints is located.
 * **routes**:
-  * Dictates the endpoints and functions to call.
+  * Dictates the endpoints and functions to call and implement the functions that will be triggered once an endpoint is called.

 **index.js** is where the server actually launches.